citusdata/citus/src/test/regress/citus_tests/join_gen/README.md

         - Column:
           name: "name of column"
           type: "name of data type of column(only support 'int' now)"
-      dupCount: "how many tables with the same configuration we should create(only by changing full name, still using the same name prefix)"
+      distinctCopyCount: "how many tables with the same configuration we should create(only by changing full name, still using the same name prefix)"
 ```